Profile Picture of a Border Collie Dog | Professional Plus Pet Food

 Chicken

-Chicken is a highly digestible, lean protein that enhances palatability.
+Chicken is a highly digestible protein that enhances palatability.

 Chicken Meal

-Chicken is cooked and ground to a fine consistency.
+Chicken meat and bones are cooked and ground to a fine consistency.
 A nutrient-rich source of protein and minerals.

 Choline Chloride